codetree/integration-listing/listing.md

 GitHub.
 You can manage multiple repositories under one Codetree project and enrich your issue tracking experience with drag-and-drop prioritization, dependency tracking, custom task boards, and point estimates.
-Finally solve the "What should I work on next?" problem once and for all.
+Finally solve the "What should I work on next?" problem.

 ### Two ways to visualize your issues